99jwthebest/NeonParadigm__Game_SeniorThesis/README.md

 - Learned to balance creative vision with technical feasibility in a limited development cycle
 - Strengthened communication and planning skills by collaborating cross-discipline
 - Developed confidence in working with complex engine-level features like shader code and animation blueprints
+- Learned to solve an engine-level crash by reviewing crash logs across GitHub commits, narrowing it down to specific scene objects (e.g., lights or post-process volumes), and resolving the issue through targeted rollback and testing

 ---